 There are more than 100 things to see and do in Kuala Lumpur.
 But since it is impossible to see and do them all at once, let's take a brief look at some of the top ones.

-The National Museum of Malaysia has a wonderful collection of historical artefacts.
+The National Museum of Malaysia has a wonderful collection of historical artifacts.
 It is housed in a delightful Minangkabau-styled building and has front murals that are truly impressive.

 The KL Lake Gardens (Perdana Botanical Gardens) features a bird park, a butterfly park, a deer park and an area for hibiscus and orchids.
 Opposite of the garden is the National Monument of Kuala Lumpur.